chethisowmya/Netflix-Content-Analysis/README.md

 ## 📂 Dataset

-This notebook expects a dataset named **`netflix.csv`** in the project directory.

-The dataset contains information such as:

-- Show ID
-- Title
-- Type (Movie / TV Show)
-- Director
-- Cast
-- Country
-- Date Added
-- Release Year
-- Rating
-- Duration
-- Genres
-- Description

-> **Note:** The dataset is **not included** in this repository.
-Use a publicly available Netflix Titles dataset with the same schema and save it as `netflix.csv` before running the notebook.
+This project uses a dataset named **`netflix.csv`**, which contains information about Netflix movies and TV shows, including title, type, director, cast, country, release year, rating, duration, genres, and description.

+The dataset is included in this repository to enable reproduction of the analysis presented in this project.
 ---

 ## 🛠️ Technologies Used